gaverhae/hoc-monad/README.md

 If you have to have IO, then it makes sense to build tooling around Monad, and then it makes sense to express all sorts of other things in terms of it.

+### When should I use a monad?

+Monads excel at building internal DSLs.

 ### Composing monads

 Monads do not compose.
 (At least not without a lot of pain.)
 Generally